 THE PANTHER VS COYOTES

-THE FIRST GAME of post season play pitted the Panthers against them Coyotes.
+THE FIRST GAME of postseason play pitted the Panthers against the Coyotes.
 The Bobcats had the advantage of playing the winner of that contest.
 Billy’s team was the first to start at the 20 yard-line.
-On the first snap Buddy found Blue in the end zone and just like that the score was 6-0.
+In the first snap, Buddy found Blue in the end zone and just like that the score was 6-0.
 For the point-after-attempt Browder faked a pass and handed the ball to Red Boyd.
 The defense was not fooled by the fake.
 The Coyotes had large, strong, savvy, defensive linemen, and they met Red at the line of scrimmage and brought him down

-Then the Coyotes took the snap at the same twenty, and tried their running game, but they too, got stacked up at scrimmage.
-Again and again their running game failed, but on the fourth down the Coyote quarterback faked a pass then rolled around the right side as if to run.
+Then the Coyotes took the snap at the same twenty and tried their running game, but they too got stacked up at a scrimmage.
+Again and again, their running game failed, but on the fourth down the Coyote, quarterback faked a pass then rolled around the right side as if to run.
 Before crossing the scrimmage line he flipped the ball over to his blocking back.
-The back ran to the opposite sideline, turned, planted his right foot, and threw a deep pass across field.
+The back ran to the opposite sideline, turned, planted his right foot, and threw a deep pass across the field.
 It was received in the end zone by the Coyote QB… there was nobody near him.
-For the PAT the Coyote coach sent in an eighth grader, recent immigrant from northern Europe, Jan Bjorne.
+For the PAT the Coyote coach sent in an eighth grader, a recent immigrant from northern Europe, Jan Bjorne.
 The former soccer player easily kicked the ball through the uprights and earned Somday-Seltice the right to play the Bobcats.

-Just twenty-five minutes after the first team took the field… the tie breaker was over.
-As fans were still coming into the stadium, the players’ busses were being loaded up.
+Just twenty-five minutes after the first team took the field… the tiebreaker was over.
+As fans were still coming into the stadium, the players’ buses were being loaded up.
 For the Bobcats, game over, season over.
 That was somewhat of a disappointing ending for Spirit but he was still very proud of his kids and their memorable efforts.
 And he let his players know on the way home, every day in school and, especially, during the awards ceremony the following week.